lourdhua/deutsch-lernen/a1/time_and_place.md

 ### 1. Examples in Tabular Format

 #### Object Cases:
 - **Akkusativ (Direct Object)**: answers "whom?" or "what?"
 - **Dativ (Indirect Object)**: answers "to whom?" or "for whom?"
 - **Genitiv (Possession)**: answers "whose?"

 #### Word Order Rules:
-1. **Main Clause**: Subject - Verb - Indirect Object - Direct Object - Time - Place
+1. **Main Clause**: Subject - Verb - Indirect Object - Direct Object - Time - Place (The place takes the form of akkusative or dative depending on the verb; if the verb indicates movement, then the place represent akkusative, if the verb relates to stillness/stay (no movement) then it reflects dative case)
    - Example: Ich (S) gebe (V) dem Mann (IO) das Buch (DO) morgen (T) im Park (P).
+   - The place in ab

-2. **W-Questions**: Question Word - Verb - Subject - Indirect Object - Direct Object - Time - Place
+2. **W-Questions**: Question Word - Verb - Subject - Indirect Object - Direct Object - Time - Place (The place takes the form of akkusative or dative depending on the verb; if the verb indicates movement, then the place represent akkusative, if the verb relates to stillness/stay (no movement) then it reflects dative case)
    - Example: Wann (QW) kommst (V) du (S) ins Büro (P)?

-3. **Yes/No Questions**: Verb - Subject - Indirect Object - Direct Object - Time - Place
+3. **Yes/No Questions**: Verb - Subject - Indirect Object - Direct Object - Time - Place (The place takes the form of akkusative or dative depending on the verb; if the verb indicates movement, then the place represent akkusative, if the verb relates to stillness/stay (no movement) then it reflects dative case)
    - Example: Gehst (V) du (S) morgen (T) in den Park (P)?

 ### 2. Prepositions, Pronouns, Adjectives/Adverbs for Time and Place

+- **Pronouns**: ich, du, er, sie, es, wir, ihr, sie
 - **Prepositions for Place**: in, an, auf, bei, zu, nach, aus
 - **Prepositions for Time**: um, am, im, seit, vor, nach, in, während
-- **Pronouns**: ich, du, er, sie, es, wir, ihr, sie
+- **Adjectives/Adverbs for Place**: hier, dort, überall, irgendwo, draußen, drinnen
 - **Adjectives/Adverbs for Time**: jetzt, heute, morgen, gestern, immer, manchmal, oft
-- **Adjectives/Adverbs for Place**: hier, dort, überall, irgendwo, draußen, drinnen

-**Classifying Object Cases**:
-- **Akkusative (Direct Object)**: Used for the direct object of a sentence.
-  - Example: Ich sehe den Hund.
-(I see the dog.)
-- **Dative (Indirect Object)**: Used for the indirect object of a sentence.
-  - Example: Ich gebe dem Mann das Buch.
-(I give the man the book.)
-- **Genitive (Possession)**: Used to show possession.
-  - Example: Das ist das Buch des Lehrers.
-(That is the teacher's book.)

 ### 3. Rules for Framing Word Order